HL7/ebm/input/pagecontent/index.md

 ## Changes from second ballot

+Adjustments were made to match the current (build) version of FHIR R6 as needed by adding or removing extensions upon FHIR version 6.0.0-ballot3.

+Extensions added include CompositionExtendedContactDetail, GuidelineRegistration, PublicationDate, RelatesToClassifier, and ResearchStudyIsLowInterventionTrial.

+For Profiles of ArtifactAssessment:

+The EvidenceAssessment Profile of ArtifactAssessment was added to include a content slice for the rating system.
+The CertaintyOfEvidence and RiskOfBias Profiles were changed to use EvidenceAssessment as the base.
+The RecommendationRating Profile was added using a base of EvidenceAssessment.
+The RecommendationJusfication Profile was modified to use a base of RecommendationRating.

+For Profiles of Composition:

+The EvidenceTableReportPackage Profile was removed and the ParticipantFlowReport, BaselineMeasureReport, and OutcomeMeasureReport Profiles were simplified and based on EvidenceReport.

+The ComparativeEvidenceReport and ComparativeEvidenceSynthesisReport Profiles can reference PlanDefinition or ActivityDefinition in addition to CohortDefinition ConceptualCohortDefinition in sections describing interventions and exposures.

+The GuidelineRegistryRecord Profile was added with a base of Guideline.

+The Recommendation Profile was simplified to remove the Summary and Recommendation Specification sections.

+For Profiles of EvidenceVariable:

+DichotomousIntendedOutcome and ParticipantFlowEvidenceVariable Profiles of EvidenceVariable set the handling element value to 'boolean' instead of 'dichotomous'.

+The ParticipantFlowReasonEvidenceVariable Profile was added.

+For Profiles of ResearchStudy:

+The CTISRecord Profile was renamed StudyRegistryRecord Profile.
 The M11ResearchStudy Profile was renamed StudyDesign Profile to improve coordination with the Vulcan UDP IG (Pharmaceutical Research Protocol IG).

+The StudyRegistrationRecord Profile was revised to use the ResearchStudyIsLowInterventionTrial Extension and to use the translation extension in condition.text

+The ResearchStudySupport Profile of DocumentReference was added.

 ## Acknowledgements